 What Cropster doesn't do:

-At $91–$308+/month, Cropster is priced for the commercial roastery it targets.
-A specialty roaster doing one to three batches per week is paying for fleet management and compliance tooling they will never use.
-The native macOS experience is web-based or Electron — not a native SwiftUI app.
+Priced as a volume-scaling subscription aimed at commercial output, Cropster is built for the roastery it targets.
+A specialty roaster doing one to three batches per week is paying for fleet management and compliance tooling they're unlikely to use.
+Its interface is web-based / Electron rather than a native SwiftUI app, a reasonable trade-off for a platform built around multi-seat, multi-machine operations.

-If you are not a commercial roastery, Cropster is overbuilt and overpriced for your needs.
+If you are not a commercial roastery, Cropster is likely more platform than you need.

-First Crack is built as two platforms that work together: a native macOS app for live roasting, and a free web platform for everything that happens between roasts.
+First Crack is built as two parts that work together: a free web platform for everything around the roast, and Bridge, a native macOS app that connects your roaster for live roasting.

 Analytics and Dashboards